rantsandruse/pytorch_lstm_04imdb/README.md

 #### Our own experiment in the over-parameterized region
 In this experiment, we'd like to understand how our LSTM model behaves in the over-parameterized regime.
 The training, validation and test datasets come from a 8.1:0.9:1 split.
 Each experiment was run for a specific hidden dimension size for 200 epochs.
 With number of hidden dimensions between
-64 and 2,048 and a fairly small dataset (training sample size = 40,500), we are already in the over-parameterized regime.
+32 (42,624 parameters) and 2,048 (19,243,008 parameters) and a fairly small dataset (training sample size = 40,500), we are already in the over-parameterized regime.

 ![plot](https://github.com/rantsandruse/pytorch_lstm_04imdb/blob/main/figures/hidden_size_effect.png)

-When the number of hidden dimensions varies from 64 to 2,048, our training accuracy ranges from 0.991 to 0.999, indicating a near-zero training error.
+When the number of hidden dimensions varies from 32 to 2,048, our training accuracy ranges from 0.991 to 0.999, indicating a near-zero training error.
 Based on the classical machine learning terminology, we are certainly "overfitting" to the training data.
 In the meantime, the testing and validation accuracy is nearing a plateau but shows no significant signs of deterioration.
 Our observation agrees with the description of the "modern, interpolation regime" from the double descent curve above.